Pikes Peak mountain range — Peak AI Design Colorado Springs

 Local-first AI ops solves all three at once: brain runs on your hardware, data never leaves, every routing decision is your code.

-This means Atlas can run autonomously without becoming a security incident.
+This means DCAIA can run autonomously without becoming a security incident.
 Adding a plugin without classifying it is forbidden by default.

 Self-extension